 Egg yolks are great to use as a mask to nourish and moisturize the hair.
 What I usually do, when I have the time, is to mix an egg yolk with some water (or a cup of rosemary tea for an extra shine boost) and coat my hair with the mixture.
-Then I wrap my hair up with a towel or shower cap and let the egg yolk mask sit in my hair for 10-15 minutes, or longer if I’m not in a hurry.
-Then I wash my hair as usual with the hair soap.
-It takes a little bit longer to do, but my hair always looks and feels so much nicer afterwards that it’s worth it!
+Then I rinse it off in the shower before washing my hair.
+(I don’t personally find the egg yolk to be enough to wash my hair, but it works well as a conditioner.
+For someone with drier hair, though, it might work well as a shampoo alternative.)

 “New England rum, constantly used to wash the hair, keeps it very clean, and free from disease, and promotes its growth a great deal more than Macassar oil.
 Brandy is very strengthening to the roots of the hair; but it has a hot, drying tendency, which N.E. rum has not” – pg.
 12 The American Frugal Housewife (published 1833).

 This method is one I haven’t tried, but I’d be curious to see how it works.
 Again, this seems like the type of method that might work better for some hair types than others.